 Graduate Education Diversity Internship Host Sites

 Host sites provide meaningful evaluation project work and mentoring to interns.
-Interns are among the best and brightest who are learning through the internship to transfer their strong inquiry skills to real-life situations in organizations, agencies, and firms.
+GEDI Interns are among the best and brightest graduate students in the country who are learning through the internship to transfer their strong inquiry skills to real-life situations in organizations, agencies, and firms.

-Hosting a GEDI is a unique opportunity to help to build evaluation's future through fostering the professional growth of an intern from a background under-represented in the field.
+Hosting a GEDI at your organization is a unique opportunity to help build evaluation's future through fostering the professional growth of an intern from a background under-represented in the field.
 A number of host sites have found the GEDI experience so positive as to invite their intern to continue in a part- or full-time capacity upon completion of the internship.

 Host site obligations include: